 Epazote is a common herb used in Mexican cuisine.
 The uniquely flavored leaves, both minty and peppery with essence of citrus, can be used in a myriad of ways.
 The leaves are steeped for a spicy tea, cooked as a leafy green, or added to soups, tamales, egg dishes, chilis, etc.

-Lovage (Levisticum officinale) is a perennial herb that is hardy in USDA zones 3-8.
+Lovage (Levisticum officinale) is a perennial herb that is hardy in USDA zones 3 to 8.
 The plant looks similar to flat leaf parsley, but the flavor is anything like parsley; it actually tastes just like celery and can be used in place of celery in soup recipes that call for it.
 Lovage is tolerant of sun to partial shade with moist, well-draining soil.

 French sorrel didn’t used to be considered an exotic herb plant.
 At one time it was very popular, but its popularity never really made it over the pond.
 It is less acidic than common sorrel, with a hint of apple and lemon essence.
 It can be eaten raw like spinach in salad or on sandwiches, or pureed into soup.